sara-sabr/ITStrategy/presentations/en/Strategy-Continuous-Learning-Automating-Improving.md

 ## Effective Immediatly - IT teams must

-- Use 12% of their time to learn, automate and improve
+- Use 20% of their time to learn, automate and improve
-- Work using Agile methodologies
+- Teams must work relentlessly to reduce lead times and increase responsiveness to business and operational needs
 - Work in the open
 - Have access to resources and modern IT tools

 ---

-### IT teams must use 10% of their time to learn, automate and improve existing processes
+### IT teams must use 20% of their time to learn, automate and improve existing processes

 - Try new technologies
 - Attend events and conferences